-- 49. Provided that there is a reasonable prospect of eventual recovery and return to duty, and absence management rules are fully complied with, sick absence on full pay may be granted for a maximum of 6 months in total during any period of 12 months.
+- 51. Provided that the absence management rules are fully complied with, sick absence on full pay may be granted for a maximum of 6 months in total during any period of 12 months.
 Payment of sick absence at half pay is granted subject to a maximum of 12 months' sick absence in any 12-month rolling period.
-Depending on the level of sick absence incurred over the previous 12 months, half-pay or no-pay rate may take effect at any time during a particular period of sick absence. - 50.
+Depending on the level of sick absence incurred over the previous 12 months, half-pay or no-pay rate may take effect at any time during a particular period of sick absence. - 52.
 Each normal workday you are sick (Monday to Friday) counts as a day's sick absence.
 Weekends, public and privilege holidays and rest days also count if your absence begins before them and continues after them.
-For example, in the case of a weekend for Monday-Friday workers, if you are absent on Friday and Monday you will be recorded as being absent for 4 days and not 2.
-On the other hand, if you are absent on Friday but return to work the following Monday you will be recorded as being absent only on one day.

-- 51. To qualify for sick pay, you must comply with our absence reporting and certification procedures as detailed below and in the Attendance Management Policy and Procedure.
-Sick pay will also be withheld if there are reasonable grounds to believe your absence is not genuine. - 52.
+For example, in the case of a weekend for Monday-Friday workers, if you are absent on Friday and Monday you will be recorded as being absent for 4 days and not 2. - 53.
+To qualify for sick pay, you must comply with our absence reporting and certification procedures as detailed below and in the Attendance Management Policy and Procedure.
+Sick pay will also be withheld if there are reasonable grounds to believe your absence is not genuine. - 54.
 Please note that sick pay is inclusive of any SSP entitlement; you will not receive additional SSP.